Helooeverybody/HUST-Recommender-System-On-Steam/README.md

 # HUST Recommender System On Steam

 Mini project submission for Machine Learning - IT3190E, by Group 10.
-Guided by Prof. Than Quang Khoat.

 | Group member     | Student ID |
 | :--------------- | :--------: |